kurron/vagrant-docker-server/README.md

 #Overview
 This project is a Vagrant box that is provisioned for Docker development.
-It is a Xubuntu-based system and has many of the tools needed by a developer already installed.
+It is a Ubuntu-based system and has many of the tools needed by a developer already installed.
 The provisioning mechanism is based on Ansible and allows for user-specific customizations to be applied.